 Closed-loop systems, or artificial pancreas systems, represent one of the most promising avenues in this regard.
 Most closed-loop systems connect wearable CGM sensors to smartphone- or tablet-mounted algorithms, which process and model CGM data to deliver precise and frequently updated doses of fast-acting insulin to users via wearable pumps.
 At present, closed-loop systems still require carbohydrate counting and user-administered pre-prandial boluses in addition to exercise announcement, for which reason they are commonly referred to as ‘hybrid’ rather than ‘fully automated’ systems.
-In September 2016 the US Food and Drugs Agency (FDA) approved one hybrid system (the Medtronic Minimed 670G), and numerous other systems are in development in academic and commercial settings.
-Some of these systems in development utilise a dual-hormone approach that incorporates glucagon as well as insulin.[5]
-In theory, dual-hormone systems allow for more aggressive glycaemic control, although this potential benefit may be counterbalanced in practice by additional system complexity and the current lack of a stable liquid glucagon formulation.
+In September 2016 the US Food and Drugs Administration (FDA) approved one hybrid system (the Medtronic Minimed 670G), and numerous other systems are in development in academic and commercial settings.
+Some of these systems in development utilise a dual-hormone approach that incorporates glucagon as well as insulin.[3]
+In theory, dual-hormone systems enable more aggressive glycaemic control, although this potential benefit may be counterbalanced in practice by additional system complexity and the current lack of a stable liquid glucagon formulation.[4]

 A number of clinical studies have now been undertaken to evaluate the clinical benefit of closed-loop hybrid systems, with a general shift from pilot studies in controlled research facilities to short-term, free-living home studies.
 These studies have observed substantial improvements in glycaemic control in comparison to alternatives such as conventional or sensor-augmented pump therapy.
-A recent review of 24 studies in outpatient settings found that use of closed loop systems by children and adults led to a mean 12.59% (3hours/day) increase of time in target compared to pump therapy.[2]
-Among longer duration studies, one study observed that home use of closed-loop systems over three months led to 11% (2.6hours) increase of time in target in adults and, in children using the system overnight only, a 24.7% (2hours) improvement in time in target.[6]
-Substantial glycaemic benefits have also been observed in pregnant women: one recent study of overnight closed-loop use observed a 15.2% (1.2hours) increase of glucose levels in target compared to sensor-augmented pump therapy.[7]
+A recent review of 24 studies in outpatient settings found that use of closed loop systems by children and adults led to a mean 12.59% (3hours/day) increase of time in target compared to pump therapy.[5]
+Among longer duration studies, one study observed that home use of closed-loop systems over three months led to 11% (2.6hours) increase of time in target in adults and, in children using the system overnight only, a 24.7% (2hours) improvement in time in target.[7]
+Substantial glycaemic benefits have also been observed in pregnant women: one recent study of overnight closed-loop use observed a 15.2% (1.2hours) increase of glucose levels in target compared to sensor-augmented pump therapy.[8]